PedroZappa/42_fractol/README.md

 ___
 #### `ft_no_args()`

-> If the program is passed no arguments, it prints an error to `stderr`, displays the help page and exits cleanly.
+> If the program is passed no arguments:
+* It prints an error to `stderr`;
+* Displays the help page and exits cleanly.

 ___
 #### `ft_args()`